VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 Actually, this piece of advice from my friend, Katie, helped in this area of understanding how to deal with my own emotions.
 She said, "Never argue with a child, it makes them think they are on an equal playing field.
 You are the adult.
 You always win."
 I've often had to think about this carefully when tempted to get into a war of words with my kids.

 How did this work out in daily life?
 What this advice made me do is to be very careful about what I do decide to make a non-negotiable.
-Non-negotiables have to be something important which involves safety, values, or something of high importance to our family.
+Non-negotiables have to be something important that involves safety, values, or something of high importance to our family.
 It also made me realize that when we have conflicting preferences, I shouldn't pull out punishments and "absolutes."
 I save those for the important issues, and make discussion and talking things out the way we handle less important issues.

 What are some non-negotiables?
 For us those are following the parent guidelines for bedtime, getting up in the morning, leaving an activity when the parent says it is time to go, obeying rules, respecting adults, and following safety rules.
 What are negotiables?
 Whether a friend stays over another hour (after we discuss that with the friend's parent and we have no other conflicts), what you eat for dinner, whether you have a bath before or after dinner.
 Our policy is to let our children have as many choices as we can to let them feel they have some control over situations.
 Additionally, we sometimes allow them to make choices we don't feel are best to let them experience the consequences of things like staying up an extra hour, eating too many servings of pancakes, or wearing a sweater when a jacket would be warmer.